sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

       "key": true,
       "id": "unique-id-2",
       "row": null
-    },
-    {
-      "key": false,
-      "id": "unique-id-1",
-      "row": null
     }
   ]
 }
 ```

-- The behavior with `limit` when using multiple keys is a quirk of the implementation.
-When using `keys: [true, false]`, the `limit` is applied per key value rather than to the total result set.
-So `limit: 1` means "return up to 1 document for each key value" rather than "return 1 document total".
 - When no explicit `descending` option is provided, the default is `descending: false` (ascending order).
 Results are sorted by the key value first, then by document ID if multiple documents have the same key value.

 Let's now try to find all documents where the title starts with 'My'.
 This should return all the documents in the database, since all of them have titles starting with 'My'